izanaginookami10/web_to_epub/README.md

 # web_to_epub
+<strong>Ignore the 'dist' folder, just get the .exe file (just double click) or the .py (execute them on your IDE) files</strong>.
+I just don't now how to delete a whole folder on github (yet).

 Just a new-newbie personal project to read offline webnovels done with online tutorials.

 <strong>I've added an exe file, so you can try the script by using the .exe file.
 Just double click on it after you've downloaded it.</strong>